MYavuzYAGIS/AssemblyNotes/IntermediateX86asm/intermediateX86Notes.md

 ## SEGMENTATION

+**NOTE THAT INX64 ARCHITECTURE, SEGMENTATION IS NOT USED.
+THIS IS MERELY FOR 32 BIT**

 Segmentation provides a mechanism dividing the processor's addressable memory space ( called linead address space) into smaller protected address spaces called (segments)

 When we talk about segmentation and segment registers, we are talking about their interactions with the `Linear Address Space` which is actually on the virtual memory **but maps to phsical memory 1 to 1 so it is safe to say that it is pyhical memory __at least until we start to talk about paging.__**